audioburst-labs/AudioburstPlayer-Android/README.md

 AudioburstPlayer is the SDK for Android that plays a pre-arranged playlist of audio items - or ‘bursts’ - short snippets of spoken-word audio sourced from live radio and premium podcasts.

 ## Features
-AudioburstPlayer offers two modes: compact and full screen.
+AudioburstPlayer offers two modes: compact (mini or floating) and full screen.
 Both offer the following features:
 - Play any burst from the playlist
 - Skip to the next or previous burst
 - Keep listening (switch to a longer version of the burst)